Nu-hin/remote_ruby/README.md

 #### Rails plugin
 RemoteRuby can load Rails environment for you, if you want to execute a script in a Rails context.
-To do this, simply add add built-in Rails plugin by adding `rails` argument to your call:
+To do this, simply add built-in Rails plugin by adding `rails` argument to your call:

 ```ruby
 # Rails integration example